 Liquidity risk is a fundamental part of the Group's business strategy.
 The Group's liquidity is monitored and managed by Treasury on a daily basis in accordance with the limits set by the Board of Directors and reported to the Executive Board by the Finance Department.
 A liquidity report with stress tests is submitted to the Executive Board and the Group Risk Committee on a monthly basis.
 Treasury has the operational responsibility for investment of the liquidity, while Finance Department is responsible for reporting and monitoring liquidity.
-The CFO is responsible for controlling.
 The Group has implemented contingency plans to ensure that it is ready to respond to unfavorable liquidity conditions.